-As you add goshuin to your stamp book (or goshuin-cho), the book itself becomes a unique souvenir of your time in Japan.
+Each goshuin you purchase is recorded in a stamp book (or goshuin-cho), which becomes a unique record of your time in Japan.
 It is unlikely that your goshuin-cho is identical to any other.
 Even if you visited the same temples and shrines in exactly the same sequence on exactly the same days, the people creating the calligraphy noting the name of the temple or shrine and the date of your visit would have to be exactly the same to create two-of-a-kind goshuin-cho.

 If I stand a chance of instilling my love of travel in anyone in a future generation, it is my niece, whose birthday is today.
 I am passing my goshuin-cho to her today in the hopes that she will both appreciate the 12 goshuin I collected this year and one day fill the book on a trip of her own to Japan.
 Just so we all know exactly which goshuin came from which site, I'm posting pictures of each one here and identifying its origin.
 Enjoy!